Q: When did you first start Choosing Voluntary Simplicity?

 Suzanne

 Ever since I was a child growing up in a suburb of central Maine, I had a passion and yearning for rural living.
-I have found memories of a beloved great-aunt in Springvale who washed her hair with rain water from the barel in the yard and had a garden that seemed to stand 8 feet tall and resembled more an inviting forest.
+I have found memories of a beloved great-aunt in Springvale who washed her hair with rain water from the barrel in the yard and had a garden that seemed to stand 8 feet tall and resembled more an inviting forest.
 I have longed for a homesteading lifestyle for longer than I have known of the word.
 In the last 10 or so hours I have gone through most of your links and postings and I am enchanted and inspired.
-I look forward to staying intouch with your adventures and would like to thank you for sharing.
-I recently declared to my extended family members my inention to finally fullfill my dreams and at age 48, my siblings have expressed their subtle hints that they feel I’ve lost my mind.
-They are unaware that over the years and after my divorce, I really had done all this before.
-In years passed I lacked the resources, today I will chose simplicity and self-reliance for the fullfillment of it.
+I look forward to staying in touch with your adventures and would like to thank you for sharing.
 Warm wishes to you Shirley.
 I look forward to staying current with your postings.

 Nada